mignon-p/NeoBit/README.md

   which can be read as analog inputs.

-* A terminal block for connecting "NeoPixels" (WS-2812 LEDs), with a level shifter to convert from 3.3V logic (on pin P0) to 5V logic.
+* A terminal block for connecting "NeoPixels" (WS-2812 LEDs), with a level shifter to convert from 3.3V logic (on pin P16) to 5V logic.

 * A terminal block for connecting "DotStars" (APA-102 LEDs), with a level shifter to convert from 3.3V logic (on pins P13 and P15) to 5V logic.

 * A [Qwiic][89] connector for attaching I2C peripherals.

+* A 3.5mm audio jack for headphones.
+(Connected to pin P0).

 * A barrel connector for an external 5-12V power supply, which is mandatory for powering the NeoPixels, and can also optionally